Do you want public relations examples that you can use in your business?

 You can self-publish – no one expects you to sell millions.

 Journalists will respect the fact you have made the effort to do this and many more comment opportunities will be open to you.

-PR Example 22.
+Public Relations Examples 22.
 Do something AMAZING for one of your customers

 Who: Nike sponsored Justin Gallegos, a runner with cerebral palsy, so he could pursue his dream of running a sub-two-hour marathon.

 He becomes Nike’s first pro athlete with cerebral palsy.